neoking89/owlsight/README.md

 - Add `owl_save_namespace` `owl_load_namespace` functions to save and load all variables inside the Python interpreter.
 This is useful if you want to save any code created by a model.
 Or load a namespace from a previous session.
 - `ProcessorMemoryContext` can be used as a context_manager to clean up resources from `TextGenerationProcessor`, like the model, from memory after usage.
+- Improved `config:rag` functionality with the new `sentence-transformer-weight` option.
+This allows to weigh the sentence-transformer part in the RAG model next to the already present TFIDF, improving semantic search capabilities.
 - Added `main:sequence_on_loading` to the configuration json.
 This allows execution of a sequence of keys on loading a config through the `load` option in the Owlsight main-menu.
 TIP: above option can be used to load a sequence of different models as "agents", where every config can be threaded as a different agent with their own role.
 In theory, every action in Owlsight can be automated through this option.